-- Complete the following information: - Entity and User Verification (first-time applicants) - Standard Applicant Information - Proposal Abstract - Financial Management and System of Internal Controls Questionnaire (see [Application Resource Guide](#)) - Agency Funding Priorities Inventory - Upload the Proposal Narrative. - Complete the budget detail form. - Upload other budget/financial attachments, as applicable. - Upload additional application components, as applicable. - Nongovernmental organizations must submit a draft or fully executed Correctional Partner Memorandum of Agreement/Understanding or Letter of Support - Complete the required disclosures and assurances: - Disclosure of Lobbying Activities and submission of SF-LLL, if prompted by the system - Disclosure of Duplication in Cost Items - DOJ Certified Standard Assurances - Applicant Disclosure and Justification - DOJ High-Risk Grantees - Complete the required DOJ Certification on Lobbying; Debarment, Suspension, and Other Responsibility Matters; Drug-Free Workplace Requirements; Coordination With Affected Agencies.
+- Complete the following information:

+- Entity and User Verification (first-time applicants)

+- Standard Applicant Information

+- Proposal Abstract\

+- Financial Management and System of Internal Controls Questionnaire (see [Application Resource Guide](#))

+- Agency Funding Priorities Inventory

+- Upload the Proposal Narrative.\

+- Complete the budget detail form.\

+- Upload other budget/financial attachments, as applicable.

+- Upload indirect cost rate agreement.

+- Upload additional application components, as applicable.

+- Upload curriculum vitae or resumes.

+- Upload organizational chart.

+- Memorandum of Understanding (if applicable)

+- Upload position descriptions.

+- Upload project timeline.

+- Complete the required disclosures and assurances:

+- Disclosure of Lobbying Activities and submission of SF-LLL, if prompted by the system

+- Disclosure of Duplication in Cost Items

+- Disclosure of Process Related to Executive Compensation (if applicable)

+- DOJ Certified Standard Assurances

+- Applicant Disclosure and Justification - DOJ High-Risk Grantees

+- Complete the required DOJ Certification on Lobbying; Debarment, Suspension, and Other Responsibility Matters; Drug-Free Workplace Requirements; Coordination With Affected Agencies.

-Note: Items designated with an asterisk must be submitted for an application to meet the basic minimum requirements review.
+\Note: Items designated with an asterisk must be submitted for an application to meet the basic minimum requirements review.
 If OJP determines that an application does not include the designated items, it will neither proceed to peer review nor receive further consideration.